Campaigning for the fair treatment of New Zealanders living in Australia

 Non-protected SCV New Zealanders are eligible to claim some payments from Centrelink.
 However, for most Centrelink payments you must be a permanent resident and serve a waiting period.

 Migrants granted a permanent visa are required to reside in Australia for a stand down period, the Newly Arrived Residents Waiting Period (NARWP), to be eligible for most Centrelink benefits.
-There may be some exemptions from the waiting period in certain circumstances.
+You may have to wait 1, 2 or 4 years to get some payments.
+There is also a 2 year qualifying residence period for some payments such as the Parenting Payment.
+This is not the same as the NARWP.

 When serving the NARWP, New Zealand citizens can count any period of time spent in Australia: